heftyfunseeker/rusty-math/README.md

-# rusty-math
+# rusty_math

-A simple math library for rust
+A simple Vec3 and Ray math library for rust